[For Beginners] What is Middleware? A Thorough Explanation of Types, Roles, and Functions!

 ②NGINX

-a web server with the same role as Apache and is used all over the world.
+the same role as Apache web server and is used all over the world.

-It has more functions than Apache, such as reverse proxying, load balancing, and caching of HTTP requests.
+It is more feature-rich than Apache, and has functions such as reverse proxying, load balancing, and caching of HTTP requests.

 ③MySQL